DavidP101/DavidP101.github.io/README.md

 ## Overview
 -----------
 From a young age I've loved to play RPGs and it's remained my favourite genre of game throughout my life.
-Being an aspiring Game Dev I naturally gravitated towards this genre and wanted to try my hand at creating some RPG mechanics (listed below).
+Being an aspiring Game Dev I naturally gravitated towards this genre and wanted to try my hand at creating some RPG mechanics.
 The premise for this project is that the player is situated on an island and is helping the local islanders in preparation for a small fireworks display.
-The player helps the islanders by completing quests; these quests are then fulfilled by interacting with various actors throughout the world (through dialogue or by standard methods).
+The player helps the islanders by completing quests; these quests are fulfilled by interacting with various actors throughout the world.
-I encountered a good few challenges along the way and will discuss these in my Lessons Learned section.
-What follows here is a list of the main features in the project and a basic description of each.
+I encountered challenges along the way and will discuss these in my lessons learned section.
+What follows here is a list of the main features in the project and a very basic description of each.

 ## Gameplay Features
 --------------------